Assessing the causal effects of a stochastic intervention in time series data: Are heat alerts effective in preventing deaths and hospitalizations?: Meta-analysis on Multi-site Time Series

-In many applications including our motivating example, we have a number of counties with their distinct time series.
-To combine information across counties, we generalize our stochastic intervention framework to the context of meta-analysis of heterogeneous time series.
-To formalize the causal identification in the context of multiple time series, we introduce and discuss new assumptions of identification in Section~\ref{assum_multi}.
-In subsequent Section~\ref{inf_multi}, we describe estimation and inference of the pooled estimator based on meta-analysis models.
+In many applications, time series data are available from multiple sites.
+In this section, we generalize our ItvPS intervention framework to combine information from multi-site time series.
+To formalize the causal identification in the context of random-effects across multi-site time series, in Section~\ref{assum_multi} we introduce and discuss new assumptions of identification.
+In subsequent Section~\ref{inf_multi}, we describe the estimation and inference of the pooled estimator based on meta-analysis models.